joelparkerhenderson/demo-sveltekit-pro/README.md

 You can write PostCSS syntax in the style lang="postcss" blocks in Svelte files.

-You can write PostCSS syntax in the file `./src/app.css`.
+You can write PostCSS syntax in the file `src/app.css`.

 This is your global stylesheet because it will be active on every page of your site.

 ### Edit application styles

-Edit tile `./app.css` to add any of your own preferred application styles, such as for typical web page HTML tags.
+Edit file [`app.css`](app.css) to add any of your own preferred application styles, such as for typical web page HTML tags.

 Example: